watterott/SilentStepStick/docu/FAQ.md

 ## Where can I find more information on the settings and operation modes?
-More information can be found here in the [SilentStepStick schematics](https://github.com/watterott/SilentStepStick/tree/master/hardware) and
+More information can be found in the [SilentStepStick schematics (PDF files)](https://github.com/watterott/SilentStepStick/tree/master/hardware) and
 [TMC2100 datasheet](http://www.trinamic.com/products/integrated-circuits/details/tmc2100/),
 [TMC2130 datasheet](http://www.trinamic.com/products/integrated-circuits/details/tmc2130/) or
 [TMC2208 datasheet](http://www.trinamic.com/products/integrated-circuits/details/tmc2208-la/).